ns-tn-time-series-project/time-series-project/README.md

 - Explore possibilities for Furniture and Office Supplies product categories, and further analyze the impact of discounts and price points for individual products.

-- If we had more time to analyze customer groups we would conduct a RFM analysis on the other 3 regions to identify focus groups for targeted marketing in those regions
+- If we had more time to analyze customer groups we would conduct a RFM analysis on the other 3 regions to identify focus groups for targeted marketing in those regions.